 In June 2016, NFE North Holdings Limited ("NFE North"), a wholly owned subsidiary of the Company entered into a syndicated loan agreement (the "MoBay Loan Agreement") providing for a \$44,000 term loan facility (the "MoBay Loan") in connection with the construction and development of the Montego Bay Terminal and related infrastructure.
-The maturity date for each loan drawn under the MoBay Loan is the day immediately preceding the seventh anniversary of the drawdown date of such loan.
+The maturity date for each loan drawn under the MoBay Loan was the day immediately preceding the seventh anniversary of the drawdown date of such loan.

-Outstanding amounts under the MoBay Loan accrue interest at a per annum rate of 8.10%.
-During the continuance of any uncured event of default by the borrower, interest will instead accrue at a per annum rate of 14.10%, subject to any applicable grace period.
-The MoBay Loan is required to be repaid in advance of the maturity date in consecutive, equal monthly payments, with the remaining outstanding amount due on the maturity date.
-The MoBay Loan may be prepaid at any time, upon 30 days' prior written notice to the agent, subject to a prepayment fee of 2% of any amount being prepaid for prepayments during the one year period from the date of the first loan drawdown of the MoBay Loan, or 1% of any amount being prepaid for prepayments during the period commencing one year from the date of the first loan drawdown of the MoBay Loan, and expiring on the fifth anniversary of such date.
-Prepayments made after the fifth anniversary of the date of the first loan drawdown of the MoBay Loan, and any accrued and unpaid interest thereon, is required to be made, by notice from the agent acting on the direction of the majority lenders, upon the event of any change of control or a merger (as defined in the MoBay Loan Agreement and does not include an IPO or similar liquidity event) of NFE North that is not consented to by the lenders or any material adverse change (as defined in the MoBay Loan Agreement).
+Outstanding amounts under the MoBay Loan accrued interest at a per annum rate of 8.10%.
+The MoBay Loan could be prepaid at any time, upon 30 days' prior written notice to the agent, subject to a prepayment fee of 2% of any amount being prepaid during the one year period from the date of the first loan drawdown of the MoBay Loan, or 1% of any amount being prepaid during the period commencing one year from the date of the first loan drawdown of the MoBay Loan and expiring on the fifth anniversary of such date.